top of page

 Ashley Marin_edited.jpg

-Ashley Marin is a second-year graduate student in the Developmental area of the Psychology Department at UCR.
+Ashley Marin is a fourth-year graduate student in the Developmental area of the Psychology Department at UCR.
 She rejoined the lab after being a research assistant during her undergraduate studies and earning her B.S in Psychology and minor in Education from UCR in Spring 2021.
-Her research aims to explore the bi-directional relationship between early ritual engagement and cognition, including understanding the role of contextual and individual differences in overimitation..
+Her research aims to explore the bi-directional relationship between early ritual engagement and cognition, including understanding the role of contextual and individual differences in overimitation.

 Email: amari015@ucr.edu